-Weekly (without taking the cover off)
+Weekly (without taking the cover off).

 Does the Printer print correct Braille?
 How is the Braille dot quality?
 Check for any damages on the outside of the cover.
 Are the operator panel and display functioning and are power lamps illuminated?
 Do the fans work?
 Are the fans clean?
 If there is a lot of dust from the paper on the paper guides, use a vacuum cleaner.
+Note!
+Do not use the vacuum cleaner on the main board!
 Drain the compressor tank and filter regulator.

-Every 500 hours or six months
+Every 250 hours or six months.